dhan16/dry-play/src/auth0/README.md

 ### MFA
-    To use MFA, simply turn on Auth0 Guardian from auth0 dashboard -> Multifactor Auth -> Push Notifications/SMS
+    To turn on MFA for your users, simply turn on Auth0 Guardian from auth0 dashboard -> Multifactor Auth -> Push Notifications/SMS

 ## References